Jabir110/SampleCode/README.md

    We can use a delegate to pass the data back to previous Controller.So if You are in your NextViewController and you need to pass the data to VieController than you need to create a protocol that sends data back to your ViewController.Your ViewController  would become a delegate of NextViewController.

+Steps:

+1. Create a new Xcode Project for (Single View Application).
+2. Give Project a name ( Lets say ProtocolDemo).
+3. Click next button and the Project will be created.
+4. Now go to Your StoryBoard , Click on the View Controller.
+Then Click on the Xcode options”Editor” and then embed a navigation Controller.
+Take a label and a button on the ViewController and make proper connections.
+Your ViewController.h and ViewController.m will look something like this